 The limitation to eight issues is designed to encourage applicants to focus on the most important issues on which they seek certainty rather than applying for rulings on a large number of "nice to have" matters.

-The data for these statistics is available for download from the links below.
+The data for these statistics is available for download from the links at the bottom of the page.

 This graph has two lines showing the number of qualifying binding rulings versus the average number of months taken to complete them for the period 2009 to 2017.